Darius Ciraco: Ottawa Redblacks

 On February 8, 2022, it was announced that Ciraco had signed with the Ottawa Redblacks.
 He played in 16 regular season games in 2022 and became a free agent on February 14, 2023.

 Toronto Argonauts

 On February 14, 2023, it was announced that Ciraco had signed with the Toronto Argonauts.
 In 2023, he dressed in 17 regular season games, starting in 16, as the Argonauts clinched first place in the East Division after 12 games and Ciraco rested at different points thereafter.
 He was named a divisional all-star and CFL all-star for the first time in his career at the end of the season.

 On February 3, 2024, the Argonauts announced that Ciraco had signed a contract extension with the team.
 He played in the first two regular season games in 2024 before suffering a season-ending injury.
 He was on the injured list when the Argonauts defeated the Winnipeg Blue Bombers 41–24 in the 111th Grey Cup.

+In 2025, he dressed in 12 regular season games and made one start at centre.
+He was a healthy scratch for the last two games of the season and was released on January 26, 2026.